 I always encourage people to learn the business part.
 A lot of people make the mistake of only approaching it as an actor, writer or director.
 Try to learn and understand the business from each perspective and I think your career will have more longevity.
 I always say it’s called “showbusiness” for a reason, because it’s the business part that runs it.
 There are things for the artist, of course, but I’d encourage people to put that aside for a moment because, in order for you to do your art, you have to be able to sell, so you need to find that hybrid.

 Thanks to Louise Rivers from Maven Publicity.

-Falcon Rising is out on DVD from 18 May 2015.
-View the trailer below.
+Falcon Rising is out now on DVD and digital download.